marouane-lhamidi/marouane-lhamidi-employee-records-management/readme.md

 ### Completed Tasks
 1. **Backend Development**:
 - Built using **Spring Boot**, ensuring scalability and modularity.
-  - CRUD operations implemented with robust validation.
+- CRUD operations implemented with robust validation and detailed exception handling to ensure consistent and informative responses for all API endpoints.
-  - Integrated an in-memory **H2 database** for rapid development and testing.
+- Integrated an in-memory **H2 database** for rapid development and testing, with detailed logging and error messages.
-  - Added detailed **Swagger documentation** for all API endpoints.
+- Added detailed **Swagger documentation** for all API endpoints, including parameter descriptions, response types and examples.
+- Exception handling and validation for all API endpoints.

 ![swagger.png](assets%2Fswagger.png)

 2. **Frontend Development**:
 - Developed a responsive desktop UI using **Swing**.
 - Designed with **GridBagLayout** for an intuitive user experience.

 ![front1.png](assets%2Ffront1.png)
 ![front2.png](assets%2Ffront2.png)

 3. **Docker Integration**:
 - Application fully dockerized for consistent deployment.
 - H2 database included within the Docker setup for seamless testing.

 ![docker.png](assets%2Fdocker.png)

 4. **Testing**:
 - Comprehensive unit and integration tests written using **JUnit** and **Mockito**.
 - Created a **Postman Collection** to validate API endpoints.

 ![test.PNG](assets%2Ftest.PNG)
 ---